tock/tock/doc/BluetoothLEStack.md

 pub trait BleRadio {
     /// Sets the channel on which to transmit or receive packets.
     ///
-    /// Returns ReturnCode::EBUSY if the radio is currently transmitting or
+    /// Returns Err(ErrorCode::BUSY) if the radio is currently transmitting or
     /// receiving, otherwise ReturnCode::Success.
     fn set_channel(&self, channel: RadioChannel) -> ReturnCode;

     /// Sets the transmit power
     ///
-    /// Returns ReturnCode::EBUSY if the radio is currently transmitting or
+    /// Returns Err(ErrorCode::BUSY) if the radio is currently transmitting or
     /// receiving, otherwise ReturnCode::Success.
     fn set_tx_power(&self, power: u8) -> ReturnCode;

     /// Transmits a packet over the radio
     ///
-    /// Returns ReturnCode::EBUSY if the radio is currently transmitting or
+    /// Returns Err(ErrorCode::BUSY) if the radio is currently transmitting or
     /// receiving, otherwise ReturnCode::Success.
     fn transmit_packet(
         &self,